GitError/python/Learn/DataCamp/README.md

 - [] Statistical Thinking in Python (Part 1)
 - [] Statistical Thinking in Python (Part 2)
 - :ballot_box_with_check: Joining Data in SQL
-- [] Supervised Learning with scikit-learn
+- :ballot_box_with_check: Supervised Learning with scikit-learn
-- [] Machine Learning with the Experts: School Budgets
+- :ballot_box_with_check: Machine Learning with the Experts: School Budgets
 - [] Unsupervised Learning in Python
 - [] Deep Learning in Python
 - [] Network Analysis in Python (Part 1)